msir3316/PokerPlayerMod/Workshop.md

 Join Poker Player with unique gameplay!

-This is a full character mod with 84 new cards, 12 relics, and 1 exclusive event.
+This is a full character mod with 87 new cards, 13 relics, and 1 exclusive event.

+Available languages: ENG, KOR, ZHS(by Rita-Bernstein)

 Recommended for:
 - People who played enough StS that wants a completely different experience.